 months.
 Compensation rates for staff on employment

-compensable pay period will be any period when one has fulfilled all
+pay period will be any period when one has fulfilled all of their

-of his/her assigned responsibilities.
-For all or any part of such
+assigned responsibilities.
+For all or any part of such period when a

-period when a full year staff member has failed to meet the
+full year staff member has failed to meet the requirements of

-Certain EAP staff are eligible for overtime according to law.
+Certain staff are eligible for overtime according to law.
 Contact the Human Resources Office of eligibility.

 2. Employment Contracts.
 Starting salaries for staff with employment contracts will be specified in the employment contract.

-they have received written approval from their dean, appointing
+have received written approval from their dean, appointing officer or

-officer or vice president; that the course is taught outside regular
+vice president; that the course is taught outside regular office hours

-office hours (as defined by the unit's needs), or prior arrangements
+(as defined by the unit's needs), or prior arrangements are made to

-are made to make up lost time; that the course is for university
+make up lost time; that the course is for University credit; that

-credit; that appointment is made through the academic unit's regular
+appointment is made through the academic unit's regular appointment

-appointment process; and that such opportunity is limited to once
+process; and that such opportunity is limited to once per fiscal year.

-per fiscal year.
-Any exceptions to this policy must be approved by
+Any exceptions to this policy must be approved by the provost in

-the provost in advance.
-If appointed by the appointing officer, with
+advance.
+If appointed by the appointing officer, with the approval of

-the approval of the appropriate vice president, staff may be paid
+the appropriate vice president, staff may be paid extra compensation

-extra compensation for additional duties assigned, such as coaching,
+for additional duties assigned, such as coaching, additional

-additional assignment or assuming an acting appointment role.
-The
+assignment or assuming an acting appointment role.
+The University may

-university may terminate an extra compensation appointment at any
+terminate an extra compensation appointment at any time, upon 7